The blog is divided into different sections, accessed from the menu bar above.

 However, if you have a situation in which firms are struggling for customers, and therefore are laying off staff, or lowering wages, or going bust, and in which the self-employed likewise are finding their incomes going down, it is obvious that they can respond to an increase in demand, and therefore they won’t put up their prices if there is an increase in the money supply, they will simply be able to sell what they already have the capacity to produce at the price they wish to sell it, avoiding lay-offs, wage cuts and bankruptcies.

 Clearly, I am describing our economy since the financial crash.
 This simple explanation makes it very clear that not only was austerity unnecessary, it was actually the wrong policy.
 We needed the Government to increase spending to stimulate the economy, and it would have recouped must of that additional expenditure through the increased tax revenues that would come from a growing economy.
 (This is fully explained in this post on “The Magic Money Tree”.)

 To make matters worse, throughout this period until the Brexit vote we had exceptionally low inflation, and sometimes even deflation.
 The Bank of England was actually trying to cause inflation.
 So the argument that funding Government expenditure through new money would cause inflation was actually an explanation of why this should be done.
-(Promoting growth through increasing public spending will cause inflation through its impact on the exchange rate rather than more-money-chasing-more-goods, just as the fall in the pound after Brexit has caused inflation in the UK.
+(Promoting growth through increasing public spending will cause inflation through its impact on the exchange rate rather than more-money-chasing-more-goods, just as the fall in the pound after the Brexit vote caused a noticeable rise in the rate of inflation in the UK.
 The full dynamic is explained here.)

 I hope the last four paragraphs illustrate how understanding not just what terms mean, but how the different components of the economy interact, can help us quickly and easily understand what is actually going on under the bonnet of the economy.